Facts & Figures

 Coverage Ratio

-asset allocation is therefore restricted.
-At the same time, there are no further free funds available.
-Also reflected in the funding ratio are the substantial increases of the actuarial reserves for pensions over the past years and the provisions made for financing compensation credits in the context of the conversion rate adjustments enacted in January 2022.
-With all these
+ensions over the past years and the provisions made for financing compensation credits in the context of the conversion rate adjustment enacted in January 2022.

 Performance